CFAO CPO Pinning Ceremony

 WHITE BEACH, Japan (Jan.
-29, 2021) U.S. Air Force Master Sergeant Robert Taylor has his chief anchors pinned on during a chief pinning ceremony held onboard Commander, Fleet Activities Okinawa White Beach Naval Facility Jan.
+29, 2021) Noriko Ferrer pins chief petty officer anchors on her husband Chief Master-at-Arms Joshua Ferrer, assigned to Commander, Fleet Activities Okinawa security department, during a chief pinning ceremony held onboard Commander, Fleet Activities Okinawa White Beach Naval Facility Jan.
 29, 2021.
-Taylor successfully completed the ten-week chief initiation and was made an honorary chief at the ceremony Taylor and six Sailors were pinned or honored at the ceremony.
+The ceremony pinned or honored six Sailors and one U.S. Air Force Airman.
 (U.S. Navy photo by Mass Communication Specialist 1st Class David R. Krigbaum)

 |Date Taken: